-On this day in 1945, an official announcement of Japan’s unconditional surrender to the Allies is made public to the Japanese people.
+In what later became known as Victory Day, an official announcement of Japan’s unconditional surrender to the Allies is made public to the world on August 14, 1945.

 That evening, General Anami, the member of the War Council most adamant against surrender, committed suicide.
 His reason: to atone for the Japanese army’s defeat, and to be spared having to hear his emperor speak the words of surrender.

 At the White House, U.S. president Harry S. Truman relayed the news to the American people; celebrations broke out in Washington, D.C. and across the country.

 READ MORE: Why WWII Soldiers Mutinied After V-J Day